-Table of Contents Skip To Section: Hold CTRL + Click (Below) To Follow Link in Blue What Is Human Subjects' Research?
-What Is an Institutional Review Board (IRB)?
-What Is the Human Subjects Protection Program (HSPP)?
-What Training Do Investigators And Study Staff Need To Conduct Human Research?
-When Am I "Engaged" In Research?
-Who Is Qualified To Conduct Human Research And What Responsibilities Do They Have?
-What Financial Interests Must Investigators And Study Staff Disclose?
-How Do I Submit An Application For IRB Review Of My Research?
-How Do I Request to Rely on An External IRB?
-How Do I Request That This IRB Serve as The IRB Of Record (SIRB) For My Collaborative Or Multi-Site Research Study?
-How do I submit a request to use a Humanitarian Use Device (HUD) for clinical use?
-How Do I Write an Investigator (Research) Protocol?
-How Do I Compose A Consent Document?
-What Are the Different Regulatory Classifications That Research May Fall Under?
-How Does the IRB Decide Whether to Approve Research?
-What Are the Decisions the IRB Can Make When Reviewing Proposed Human Research?
-What Will Happen After IRB Review?
-What Are My Obligations as an Investigator?
-What Are My Responsibilities to Communicate with the IRB After Approval?
-What Are My Obligations as The Overall Study PI for a Single IRB (sIRB) study?
-What are my obligations as investigator when relying on an external IRB?
-How do I document consent?
-How do I submit a modification?
-How do I submit a Continuing Review or Status Report?
-How do I close out a study?
-How Long Do I Keep Research Records?
-What Are IRB Review Fees?
-What Other Things Are There To Consider?
-A. Emergency Use Of An Unapproved Drug, Biologic Or Device B. Other Required Reviews And Approvals C. International Research D. Clinical Trial Registration Will HSPP Conduct a QA Audit of My Research?
-How Do I Get Additional Information And Answers To Questions?
-How Can I report a concern about the IRB or HSPP?
-For Further Information, Toolkit Documents And Guidance Appendices

-Unless indicated otherwise, all documents referenced in the document are available on the HSPP website https://research.rutgers.edu/researcher-support/research-compliance.
+Table of Contents Table of Contents Skip To Section: Hold CTRL+ Click (Below) To Follow Linkin Blue 1 Introduction to The Investigator Manual 3 2 What Is Human Subjects' Research?
+3 3 What Is an Institutional Review Board (IRB)?
+3 4 What Is the Human Subjects Protection Program (HSPP)?
+4 5 What Training Do Investigators And Study Staff Need To Conduct Human Research?
+4 6 When Am I "Engaged" In Research?
+4 7 Who Is Qualified To Conduct Human Research And What Responsibilities Do They Have?
+4 8 What Financial Interests Must Investigators And Study Staff Disclose?
+5 9 How Do I Submit An Application For IRB Review Of My Research?
+6 10 How Do I Request to Rely on An External IRB?
+6 11 How Do I Request That This IRB Serve as The IRB Of Record (SIRB) For My Collaborative Or Multi-Site Research Study?
+6 12 How do I submit a request to use a Humanitarian Use Device (HUD) for clinical use?
+6 13 How Do I Write an Investigator (Research) Protocol?
+6 14 How Do I Compose A Consent Document?
+7 15 What Are the Different Regulatory Classifications That Research May Fall Under?
+8 16 How Does the IRB Decide Whether to Approve Research?
+9 17 What Are the Decisions the IRB Can Make When Reviewing Proposed Human Research?
+10 18 What Will Happen After IRB Review?
+11 19 What Are My Obligations as an Investigator?
+11 20 What Are My Responsibilities to Communicate with the IRB After Approval?
+14 21 What Are My Obligations as The Overall Study PI for a Single IRB (sIRB) study?
+15 22 What are my obligations as investigator when relying on an external IRB?
+15 23 How do I document consent?
+16 24 How do I submit a modification?
+16 25 How do I submit a Continuing Review or Status Report?
+16 26 How do I close out a study?
+17 27 How Long Do I Keep Research Records?
+17 28 What Are IRB Review Fees?
+18 29 What Other Things Are There To Consider?
+18 A. Emergency Use Of An Unapproved Drug, Biologic Or Device 18 B. Other Required Reviews And Approvals 18 C. International Research 19 D. Clinical Trial Registration 19 30 Will HSPP Conduct a QA Audit of My Research?
+20 31 How Do I Get Additional Information And Answers To Questions?
+20 32 How Can I report a concern about the IRB or HSPP?
+20 33 For Further Information, Toolkit Documents And Guidance 20 34 Appendices 20 are available on the HSPP website $\frac{https://research.rutgers.edu/researcher-support/research-compliance/human-subjects-protection-program-irbs$.